perploug/Documentation/Documentation/Reference/MacroPartials/Samples/ListChildPagesFromCurrentPageOrderByPropAlias.md

     @using Umbraco.Framework

     @{
-        @* Get the content type alias we want to filter on from the macro parameter *@ var propertyAlias = Model.MacroParameters.propertyAlias;
+        @* Get the content type alias we want to sort by from the macro parameter *@ var propertyAlias = Model.MacroParameters.propertyAlias;
     }